Stephen-Chastain/Stephen_MP-data-wrangling/README.md

 # Stephen_MP-data-wrangling
-This repo contains a scripts for processing microplastic data developed by Stephen
+This repo contains scripts for processing microplastic data developed by Stephen